Announcing the 2026 NCLS

 Previous National Church Life Surveys have been held in 1991, 1996, 2001, 2006, 2011, 2016 and 2021.
 The 2026 NCLS heralds the 35 year anniversary of the survey.

-A proposal for the 2026 NCLS for Regional Coordinators and Denominational Leaders will be distributed in coming months.
+A Proposal for Regional Coordinators and Denominational Leaders will be distributed in coming months.

-Stay in touch via our eNews or social media for more information.
+For general information, stay in touch via our eNews or social media for more details.